System Design Space

 2

-Openness, transparency and people's involvement accelerate product growth.
+Openness, transparency, and community involvement accelerate product growth.

 3